saltict/availproject.github.io/docs/join-the-network/003-light-client.md

    See the [config
    reference](https://github.com/availproject/avail-light#config-reference)
-   for a complete description of the availa
+   for a complete description of the available settings.

 When run again, the light client should show: